Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while simultaneously shrinking fat cells.

 Exercise Park Workout 5

-It’s important to understand that when you combine your workouts with an anti-inflammatory diet, the results are exponential.
+It’s important to understand that combining your workouts with an anti-inflammatory diet, the results are exponential.

 An anti-inflammatory diet in conjunction with consistent exercise will narrow your waistline and strengthen your muscles.

-Silver and Strong: the Complete Guide to Getting Fit After 50 is a step-by-step digital coursebook that will show you how to get in shape after the age of fifty by creating muscle with weight training workouts, eating anti-inflammatory foods that help protect your joints and organs from damage, and following an advanced level fitness program that includes HIIT cardio circuits for rapid fat loss.
+You can get into excellent shape – even after the age of fifty – by creating muscle with weight training workouts, eating anti-inflammatory foods that help protect your joints and organs from damage, and following a cross-training fitness program that includes HIIT cardio circuits for rapid fat loss.

 Additional Resources about the Exercise Park Concept: